john-science/python_for_scientists/classes/13_pandas/lecture_13.md

     10    Michael     Smith      M   37      black     hazel         4
     8     Michael     Smith      M   58   brunette     brown         1

+Notice the order of priority in the sorting here.
+The three Smiths are last alphabetically for last names.
+But the two Michael Smiths come after Jennifer Smith, because of their first name.
+And finally, one Michael Smith comes after the other due to their ages.

 #### append

-Use `append` to add one data frame onto the end of another:
+You can use `append` to add one DataFrame object onto the end of another:

     In [12]: df1 = df[:8]
     In [13]: df2 = df[8:]